agadsby/UTS/README.md

 ## Background

-The tape image used to build this system appears to be from a port of the V7 Research UNIX onto an IBM 370 mainframe environment around 1981.
+The tape image, from https://github.com/moshix/UTS appears to be from a port of the V7 Research UNIX onto an IBM 370 mainframe environment around 1981.
-This version could only be installed and run under the IBM VM operating system as a guest OS.
+This version can only be installed and run under the IBM VM operating system as a guest OS.

-The tape forms part of the material provided on https://github.com/moshix/UTS).
-It

-Once loaded the installation includes a runnable UTS system with all of the source code of both the kernel and utilities, the entire system is capable of rebuilding itself.
+Once extracted the installation is a runnable UTS system with all of the source code for the kernel and utilities.
+The  system is complete in that it is capable of rebuilding itself.

-The tape image was obtained from [Moshix's UTS GitHub](https://github.com/moshix/UTS).
-It is in IBM CMS format and contains two tape files:
+The tape image is in IBM CMS format and contains two tape files:

-1. CMS tape loadable file containing installation text, install file and sample VM configuration.
+1. CMS tape loadable file containing installation notes, install exec file and sample VM configuration.
 2. A DDR format tape file containing the complete UTS system.

 I believe this tape would be fully installable in a current IBM z/VM system, although I have not tried it (yet).
 It is, however, very easy to install, and run it on any system capable of supporting the [Hercules IBM 370 emulator](http://www.hercules-390.org/).

-The following page contains details of how to install, configure and operate, this system on a Raspberry Pi.
+The following page contains details of how to install, configure and operate.

 ## Prerequisites

 1. A platform capable of running the [Hercules IBM 370 emulator](http://www.hercules-390.org/).
 Native versions are available for Windows and source code is available with a [Hercules helper](https://github.com/wrljet/hercules-helper/blob/master/README.md) tool to help the build process on other environments, such as LINUX, MacOs and Arm64.
 2. Around 1GB of disk space to  hold the VM370 and UTS disk volumes.
 3. A 3270 terminal emulator - on LINUX either c3270 or x3270 will work, on Windows wc3270 is included in VM/370 build below.
-4. It is worth reading up about how to enter the **Clear**, **Reset**, **PA1**, **PA2** and **Sys Req** keys on your 3270 emulator as these keys are critical for interacting with both VM and UTS.
+4. Understand how to enter the **Clear**, **Reset**, **PA1**, **PA2** and **Sys Req** keys on your 3270 emulator as these keys are critical for interacting with both VM and UTS.

 ## Installation Steps

 Here are the high level steps to get UTS installed and running.
+These instructions basically overlay the UTS installation on top of a pre-configured IBM VM370 Community Edition installation.

 ### Install Hercules